 - Acknowledge that the privacy and confidentiality of electronic information transmissions cannot be guaranteed; for example, electronic mail is generally not secured and is vulnerable to unauthorized access and modification.

 - Acknowledge that authorized University personnel may examine computing resources and data.
-Examples include but are not limited to communication systems, files, email, learning management systems, cloud storage, database, and other software applications or services for reasons including but not limited to troubleshooting hardware and software problems, preventing or investigating unauthorized access and system misuse, response to cybersecurity threats, assuring compliance with software copyright and distribution policies, campus safety, academic continuity, and complying with legal and regulatory requests for information.
+Examples include but are not limited to communication systems, files, email, learning management systems, cloud services, databases, and other software applications or services for reasons including but not limited to troubleshooting hardware and software problems, preventing or investigating unauthorized access and system misuse, response to cybersecurity threats, assuring compliance with software copyright and distribution policies, campus safety, cyberbullying, academic continuity, and complying with legal and regulatory requests for information.

 Questions and comments regarding this policy should be directed to: